ryanallen/words-of-my-perfect-teacher/README.md

 > ...
 Purify me until not a single one remails!

 Then, in the heart of [Vajrasattva](#vajrasattva), who is indivisibly united with his consort, visualize a lunar disc no bigger than a flattened mustard seed, and upon it a white *hum*, as fine as if it had been drawn with a single hair.
-As you recite the hundred syllable mantra once, "Om Vajrasattva Samaya..."<sup>[185.1](#185-1)</sup> and so on,
+As you recite the hundred syllable mantra once, "Om Vajrasattva Samaya..."<sup>[185.1](#185-1)</sup> and so on, visualize its syllables arranged around the *hum* in a circle.
+None of them touch each other, like the horns of cattle when they stand close together.<sup>*</sup> Then recite the hundred syllables as a prayer, imagining at the same time that a nectar of compassion and wisdom drips down from each of the syllables, one glistening drop after another, like water dripping down from ice as it melts near a fire.
+Pouring down through the body of [Vajrasattva](#vajrasattva), the nectar emerges from the point of union of the deity and consort, and, passing through the crown of your head, flows into you, and into all other sentient beings too.

+<sup>* That is, close together without becoming entangled..</sup><br>

 <details id="185-1"><summary>Note <sup>185.1</sup></summary>
 The Hundred Syllable Mantra<br>